 (1) Princess Margaret Hospital for Children is declared to be a health service area.

+(1A) Perth Children’s Hospital is declared to be a health service area.

 (2) The following public health services are declared to be health service areas —

 (a) the provision of community-based health services to children and families in the metropolitan area by way of community clinics;